-Robert is Headteacher at Tunamkumbuka Secondary School and has a bachelor degree of art with education.
+Robert is Headteacher at Nyakato Secondary School and has a bachelor degree of art with education.
 He is passionate about supporting his community.
-Phone: +255 784 464 021

 Sheila is a transport economist who has undertaken many assignments in Tanzania over the years.
 Her main areas of expertise are in business planning and finance.
 She has a strong interest in economic development strategies for poorer countries, and is fully committed to the eradication of poverty.

 A career in teaching in UK, France and Spain was followed by retirement and travel.
 Steve then stumbled across VSO at the Adventure Travel show and signed up for a short posting in Lindi, south east Tanzania in 2014, which ended up being for 3 years.
-Steve joined the TDT team in early 2019 when he facilitated the completion of the Angaza school basketball court.
+Steve joined the TDT team in early 2019 and is also on the board for Tumaini Open School.

 Wilhard has a Bachelor degree of Education in Economics from University of Dodoma.
 Now Wilhard works as business studies teacher in Manyoni district.
 He is also co-founder of Mbalamwezi Organisation, a charity that supports male teenagers from rural areas in Singida region.